 They’re also colorful; many come in a “suitcase,” and the more elaborate ones offer often stunning retro styles.
 They’re renowned for having built-in amplifiers and speakers, so, if all you want to do is eke out some sort of sound out of a record, you have to nothing more to buy.

-Below, take a look at some of the more popular Crosley turntables on the market, and see how well they compare against one another in our interactive table:
+Below, take a look at some of the more popular turntables on the market compare to the Crosley record players we’ll discuss throughout this article:

 |Audio-Technica AT-LP60X||$||An update of the popular AT-LP60 turntable|

 |Pro-Ject Debut Carbon DC||$$||8.6" Carbon Tonearm|

 |Pro-Ject T1||$$||Features Ortofon OM5e Cartridge|

 |Audio Technica AT-LP120XUSB||$$||USB Direct Drive|

 |Audio-Technica AT-LP140XP||$$||High-Torque Servo Motor|